Philip-A-Fry/Aria-Config-lab_with-Salt-minions/README.md

 If the Salt Master container fails to stay up, run everything in the foreground: `docker compose up` ...then go accept the Master key in the RaaS web-UI.
 In my experience the Salt Master container will stay up once the master key has been accepted.

+You MUST accept the Master key first before Minion keys will appear (and can be accepted).

 ## Factory reset
 To reset your lab to a "like new" state run `./reset.sh`. and/or run `docker compose down`